Updated for Airtime 2.3.1

 Airtime is the open broadcast software for scheduling and remote station management.
 Web browser access to the station's media library, multi-file upload and automatic metadata import features are coupled with a collaborative on-line scheduling calendar and playlist management.
 The scheduling calendar is managed through an easy-to-use interface and triggers playout with sub-second precision.

 Airtime has been intended to provide a solution for a wide range of broadcast projects, from community to public and commercial stations.
+The scalability of Airtime allows implementation in a number of scenarios, ranging from an unmanned broadcast unit accessed remotely through the Internet, to a local network of machines accessing a central Airtime storage system.
 Airtime supports the playout of lossy compressed audio files in both MP3 and AAC formats and the open, royalty-free equivalent Ogg Vorbis.
 It also supports playout of lossless FLAC and WAV format audio files.

-Available stream output formats include Ogg Vorbis, Ogg Opus, MP3, and AAC.
-The Airtime library is indexed in a database to enable searching.
-News editors, DJs and station controllers can use Airtime to build playlists or smart blocks and manage media files (upload, edit metadata, manage advertisements) at the station or via the Internet.
+Airtime manages the Liquidsoap stream generator at the heart of the system.
+Liquidsoap generates streams from files in the Airtime library and any remote input streams that you specify.
+The library is indexed in a PostgreSQL database to enable searching it.
+Live shows are automatically recorded with Ecasound, using the sound card line input.
+News editors, DJs and station controllers can use Airtime to build playlists or smart blocks and manage media files (upload, edit metadata, manage advertisements) inside the station or via the Internet.

 The Airtime administration interface is designed to work with any web browser, on any desktop or mobile platform with a minimum display size of 1280x768 pixels.
-Airtime looks best on a high definition display of 1920x1080 pixels.
-The recommended web browsers are Mozilla Firefox 37 or Google Chrome 42 (or later versions).
-Apple Safari 6 (or later) is also supported.
+Airtime looks its best on a high definition display of 1920x1080 pixels.
+The recommended web browser is Mozilla Firefox 18 (or a later version).
+Google Chrome 24 (or later) and Apple Safari 6 (or later) are also supported.

 This typical workflow is intended to clarify the difference between the various components that make up a complete Airtime system.

-3. A PostgreSQL database contains the location of those media files and their metadata.
-The database also contains details of specified remote input streams.
+2. A PostgreSQL database contains the location of those media files and their metadata.
+This means you can search for and select a set of media files according to the specific metadata that you require, or use a 'smart block' to select the files for you.
+The database also contains details of remote input streams.

-5. Liquidsoap takes individual media files and remote input streams, and assembles them into a continuous output stream.
-This output stream can be sent to an Icecast streaming server for distribution over the Internet.
-You can stream to up to three different distribution servers with the same Airtime server, if you wish.
+3. There is a Liquidsoap stream generator on the server which can take individual media files, playlists, smart blocks and remote input streams, and assemble them into a continuous output stream.
+This stream can be sent to a sound card (e.g. for a broadcast mixer, on the way to an FM or DAB transmitter) or to a streaming server for IP network distribution, such as LAN, local WiFi or the Internet.
+You can stream to a sound card and to IP networks with the same server, if you wish.

-7. Airtime manages all of these components, and provides an easy, multi-user web interface to the system.
-It enables your station staff, depending on the permissions you have granted them, to:
+5. Airtime manages all of these components, and provides an easy, multi-user web interface to the system.
+It enables your station staff to:

 a) upload media files to the storage server via the Add Media page